Director M. Night Shyamalan put the entire cast through a 19th century "boot camp" in order for them to get a good feel for the time period.

 Joaquin Phoenix made a wooden walking stick for Bryce Dallas Howard during the 19th-century preparation the actors participated in before the film.
 He engraved the name of her character, Ivy, on the walking stick.

-Bryce Dallas Howard and Judy Greer, who played sisters Ivy and Kitty, would later play sisters Claire and Karen in Jurassic World (2015)
+Bryce Dallas Howard and Judy Greer, who played sisters Ivy and Kitty, would later play sisters again in Jurassic World (2015).

 It took the crew eleven weeks to build the set for the village.
 There were nearly 300 people in the scenic and construction department.

 The film was originally to be called "The Woods" but another film from MGM, The Woods (2006), was already scheduled to be using that name, so the title had to be changed to "The Village."